alrieckert/lazarus/examples/fpdocmanager/README.txt

 Configuration and output is kept in a single user selectable directory.

-A package FPDocEngine is supplied for use in commandline or GUI applications. uMakeSkel is a copy of parts of the FPDoc and MakeSkel programs, modified with workarounds for known problems with these FPC tools.
+A package FPDocEngine is supplied for use in commandline or GUI applications. uMakeSkel is a copy of parts of the FPDoc and MakeSkel programs.

 Organization
 ------------